Cell Shape Is Reinforced By

 Form meets function

 The cytoskeleton forms structures that have a wide variety of architectures and are associated with different types of cellular strength.
 Shown are four structures generated by actin filaments and the stresses typically encountered past these structures (red arrows, compression; green arrows, tension). a, Branched actin-filament networks push against the plasma membrane and external barriers every bit they generate protrusions, thereby encountering an in force of compression. b, Filaments bundled into filopodia also generate protrusive forces as they extend from the cell body, encountering like compressive force.
 In this case, the linker molecule is the bundling poly peptide fascin. c, Cortical networks (that is, non-aligned networks), such as this i involving filamin equally a crosslinker, form below the plasma membrane and deport tension loads in multiple directions. d, Stress fibres form from bundled actin filaments, shown here associated with filaments of myosin, and generate tension confronting prison cell adhesions to the extracellular matrix.
-The illustrations are based on micrographs from refs 83 - 86 (ad, respectively).
+The illustrations are based on micrographs from refs 83 - 86 (a–d, respectively).

 The broad range of cytoskeletal architectures and mechanisms for stress transmission has presented considerable challenges to the evolution of a complete model of the cytoskeleton.
 Appropriately, different theoretical frameworks have been developed to capture diverse aspects of the commonage behaviour of filament networks and the cytoplasm.
 For example, filament hydrodynamics and molecular motors are included in a theory of active polar gels39.
 Some models have also attempted to describe the complex viscosity of cytoskeletal networks, which, at the molecular scale, partly arises from the binding kinetics of crosslinkers.
 The range of relaxation timescales that has been observed for cells at temporal frequencies (measured in hertz) has led to the suggestion that the cytoskeleton behaves as a glassy fabric that transitions between several kinetically trapped states40.
 What is needed now are more process-level models that connect the cytoskeleton with the plasma membrane or other physical purlieus atmospheric condition and provide an understanding of cellular behaviours that depend on membrane–cytoskeleton interactions, as in a recent study describing shape variations in motile cells41.